QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 This  lecture  studies a problem that we shall  study from another angle  in another  quantecon lecture {doc}`calvo`.

-That lecture  used  an analytic approach based on ``dynamic programming squared`` to guide computation of a Ramsey plan  in a version of a model of Calvo {cite}`Calvo1978`.
+Both of these lectures compute a Ramsey plan  for  a version of a model of Calvo {cite}`Calvo1978`.

+The {doc}`calvo` lecture  uses  an analytic approach based on ``dynamic programming squared`` to guide computations.

-Dynamic programming squared guided the  calculations in that lecture  by providing  much useful  information about mathematical  objects in terms of which the Ramsey plan can be represented recursively.
+Dynamic programming squared provides  much useful  information about mathematical  objects in terms of which the Ramsey plan can be represented recursively.

-That paved the way to computing the  Ramsey plan efficiently.
+That paves the way to computing the  Ramsey plan efficiently.

-Included in the structural information  that dynamic programming squared provided  in quantecon lecture {doc}`calvo`  are descriptions of
+Included in the structural information  that dynamic programming squared provides  in quantecon lecture {doc}`calvo`  are descriptions of

-  * a **state** variable confronting a continuation Ramsey planner, and
+  * a **state** variable that confronts a continuation Ramsey planner, and
   * two Bellman equations
     * one that describes the behavior of the representative agent
-    * another that describes the decision problems of a Ramsey planner and of a continuation Ramsey planner
+    * another that describes  decision problems of a Ramsey planner and of a continuation Ramsey planner

-In this lecture, we approach the Ramsey planner in a much less sophisticated way that proceeds without knowing the structure imparted by dynamic programming squared.
+In this lecture, we approach the Ramsey planner in a much less sophisticated way.

+It  proceeds without knowing much of the  structure imparted by dynamic programming squared.

-Instead, we use a brute force approach that naively states the Ramsey problem in terms of a pair of infinite sequences of real numbers that the Ramsey planner chooses
+Instead, we use a brute force approach that simply chooses a pair of infinite sequences of real numbers that maximize the Ramsey planner's objective function:

 * a sequence $\vec \theta$ of inflation rates
 * a sequence $\vec \mu$ of money growh rates

-We take the liberty of calling this a **machine learning** approach because of how it fails to take advantage of the structure exploited by dynamic programming squared, at the cost of proliferating parameters.
+Because it fails to take advantage of the structure exploited by dynamic programming squared at the cost of proliferating parameters, we take the liberty of calling this a **machine learning** approach.

 This is what many machine learning algorithms do.

-Comparing the calculations in this lecture with those in our sister lecture {doc}`calvo` provides us with good laboratory to help appreciate the promises and limits of machine learning approaches more generally.
+Comparing the calculations in this lecture with those in our sister lecture {doc}`calvo` provides us with a laboratory that can  help us  appreciate promises and limits of machine learning approaches more generally.

 We'll actually deploy two machine learning approaches, one more naive than the other.